tunabaran/JSONMapper/README.md

 ## INSTALLATION

+1-) Then copy JsonMapper.java to any package in your project.

-Add this dependency to App level gradle file.
+2-) Add this dependency to App level gradle file.

 ```